SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *Controller[]*
 The controller, where the plugin of this mode has been registered.

+#### *ButtonBoxes[]*
+Returns a list all [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-buttonbox-extends-configurationitem-simulator-controllerahk) instances, on which this mode has registered actions.

 #### *Actions[]*
 A list of all actions defined by this mode.